-(e) The appointment and duties of the examiners for the research thesis shall be in accordance with Coventry University’s Academic Regulations.
-Upon approval by Coventry University, University of Warwick will be notified of the appointment.
+(e) The appointment and duties of the examiners for the research thesis shall be in accordance with the provisions of University of Warwick Regulation 38.6 Governing the Appointment of Examiners for Research Degrees.

 (f) Candidates shall be required to undergo an oral examination concerning the research thesis.

-(g) As in Regulation 38.8, the joint report of the examiners of the research thesis shall conclude with one of the following recommendations:
+(g) The joint report of the examiners of the research thesis shall conclude with one of the following recommendations:

 (i) That the thesis be approved in partial fulfilment of the requirements for the degree of Doctor of Clinical Psychology.

-(iv) That the thesis be not approved in partial fulfilment of the requirements for the award of the degree of Doctor of Clinical Psychology in its present form, but that the candidate be permitted to submit a revised thesis.
-The examiners must set a deadline for resubmission of the thesis, within a maximum of 12 months from official notification by the University.
-In the case of a PhD by published work, the examiners may permit the submission of a revised covering document and/or a different selection of published material.
+(iii) That the thesis be not approved in partial fulfilment of the requirements for the award of the degree of Doctor of Clinical Psychology in its present form, but that the candidate be permitted to submit a revised thesis within a prescribed period.

 The referral of a thesis in accordance with recommendation (iii) above shall be permitted on one occasion only and the period prescribed for resubmission shall not normally exceed twelve months from the date on which the candidate is notified by the University of the decision of the examiners.